aerostack2/aerostack2.github.io/docs/_00_getting_started/source_install.rst

     sudo apt install git python3-rosdep python3-pip python3-colcon-common-extensions -y

-For simulation purposes, please :ref:`install Gazebo Fortress <aerial_platform_gazebo_installation_prerequisites>` to install the necessary dependencies.
+For simulation purposes, please :ref:`install Gazebo <aerial_platform_gazebo_installation_prerequisites>` in any of the supported versions to install the necessary dependencies.